 3. Xbox 360 Controller for Windows

 Although it has been around for quite some time now, the Xbox 360 wired controller is a solid choice for those that want a no-hassle, plug-and-play experience.
 It works seamlessly on any Windows PC without the need to install additional software.
-Better yet, the wired version is actually lighter than its wireless counterpart because there is no battery pack on the back of the controller.

 The button layout is the standard Xbox fare, which any Xbox or PC gamer should be familiar with.
 The thumbsticks and 8-directional D-pad are well-placed and responsive.
 In supported games, the controller also offers vibration feedback.
 You will even find a headphone jack, which allows you to plug in your headset directly into the Xbox 360 controller.